Bing Crosby

 Death1977-10-14

 BiographyHarry Lillis "Bing" Crosby Jr. (May 3, 1903 – October 14, 1977) was an American singer and actor.
-The first multimedia star, he was one of the most popular and influential musical artists of the 20th century worldwide.
+One of the first multimedia stars, he was one of the most popular and influential musical artists of the 20th century worldwide.
 Crosby was a leader in record sales, network radio ratings, and motion picture grosses from 1926 to 1977.
 He was one of the first global cultural icons.
 Crosby made over 70 feature films and recorded more than 1,600 songs.

 Biography from the Wikipedia article Bing Crosby.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.